Tenebryo/raymarching_voxels/README.md

 On a RTX 2070 Super, the raycasting shaders can cast ~200M Mrays/s, depending on geometry, which corresponds to around 20 fps when computing lighting for every pixel.
 I plan on making a optimization pass later to improve this.
+Some of the SVDAG papers I reference cited similar or better performance on GTX 680 GPUs, which means I still have a ways to go.

 ## Rendering Pipeline